pip/Octology/README.md

 ```
 Sincerely,
   -PipStuart  8<3  NfN8L0v3  8pI  Ate Pie  =)
 ```
 ---
 #### Public Purpose
-If I ever become unable to continue developing this project further, my hope is that at least this repository can provide others the ability to utilize any of my beneficial work and ideas (hopefully to further FreeLibreSoftware with derivatives also seeing release under the GPLv3+).
+If I ever become unable to continue developing this project further, my hope is that at least this repository provides others the ability to utilize any of my beneficial work and ideas (hopefully to further FreeLibreSoftware with derivatives also seeing release under the GPLv3+).

 ##### Retired Old8 Screen Shots (*typically listed from most recent down to oldest*)